plebbit/plebbit-js/README.md

 ChallengeRequestMessage extends PubsubMessage /* (sent by post author) */ {
   challengeRequestId: string // random string choosen by sender
   acceptedChallengeTypes: string[] // list of challenge types the client can do, for example cli clients or old clients won't do all types
-  publication: Publication // include the publication so the sub owner can publish it right away }
+  encryptedPublication: string // base64 string encrypted with sub owner's public key, example https://github.com/plebbit/plebbit-js/blob/master/docs/signatures.md
+  // plebbit-js should decrypt the publication when possible, and add an `publication` property for convenience (not part of the broadcasted pubsub message)
+}
 ChallengeMessage extends PubsubMessage /* (sent by subplebbit owner) */ {
   challengeRequestId: string